Blog Series

 Most businesses building AI visibility focus on content quality.
 They improve writing, add statistics, structure answers.
 The citation rate stays flat.

 AI retrieval systems check whether they can attribute content before evaluating what it says.
 Named, credentialled professionals give AI a verifiable entity to cite.
 Anonymous content gives AI nothing to attach confidence to.
-AI cites named professionals 4x more often than anonymous content (Gregg King, 2026).
+AI cites named, credentialled professionals far more often than anonymous content.
 For UK professional services businesses, author attribution is the diagnostic gap most assessments miss.
 It shows up in every assessment we run on businesses with strong content and weak AI presence.

 How AI Processes Author Attribution